aufflick/smc_mirror/net/sf/smc/README.txt

     -verbose : Output more compiler messages.
     -help    : Print this message to standard out and exit.
     -sync    : Synchronize generated Java code
-               (use with -java, -vb and -csharp only).
+               (use with -java, -groovy, -vb and -csharp only).
     -noex    : Do not generate C++ exception throws (use with -c++ only).
     -nocatch : Do not generate try/catch/rethrow code